 Plant your seeds right after the last frost date in your area about 1″ to 2″ inches deep and 12″ apart from one another.
 Corn plants thrive in brilliant sunlight and moist soil and adore loamy, fertile (and I mean fertile) soil.
 Corn is one of the hungriest plants in the vegetable garden and absolutely loves nitrogen.

 You can plant them in rows or randomly in a garden bed, but you will want them to be planted in “blocks.”
 In other words, they need to hang out in groups so that they can pollinate each other.
-Your corn plants will need regular watering, try not to let the soil dry out completely.
+Your corn plants will need regular watering.
+Try not to let the soil dry out completely.

 “Corn was planted in the center of the mound, and surrounded by pole bean seeds.
-Next squash was planted around it.
+Next, squash was planted around it.
 The beans provided nitrogen needed by the corn, the corn provided the trellis support structure needed by the beans, and the squash served as a leafy mulch, reducing soil temperature and preventing weeds from germinating by blocking out light.”

-After harvesting, bring nutrition back into the garden bed in by planting a cover crop in place of the corn plants during the off season.
+After harvesting, bring nutrition back into the garden bed by planting a cover crop in place of the corn plants during the off season.

 When to Harvest Heirloom Corn

 Fortunately, corn stalks do show signs that harvest time is near (or here).
-The ears become very swollen and the silk tassels become dry and turn brown.
+The ears become very swollen, and the silk tassels become dry and turn brown.

 Sweet corn: Sweet corn is ready to be harvested when the juice that runs out of the kernels looks milky.
 If the juices run clear, it’s too early.
 You can check by using your fingernail to pierce the outer shell of a corn kernel.

 Dent, flint, and flour corn (grain corn): These types are left to dry out thoroughly on the stalks before they are harvested.
-Instead of harvesting them when the tassels turn brown, they will be left on the stalk weeks longer until the husks turn brown and dry as well.
-Ears of corn are cut from the stalk on a dry day (before frosts have started) and the husks are peeled back to allow the kernels to finish drying out completely.
+Instead of harvesting them when the tassels turn brown, they will be left on the stalk for weeks longer until the husks turn brown and dry as well.
+Ears of corn are cut from the stalk on a dry day (before frosts have started), and the husks are peeled back to allow the kernels to finish drying out completely.

 Favorite Heirloom Corn Varieties